processing/p5.js/README.md

 ## Contributors

 We recognize all types of contributions.
-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and the [Emoji Key](https://allcontributors.org/docs/en/emoji-key) ✨ for contribution types.
+This project follows the [all-contributors specification](https://github.com/all-contributors/all-contributors) and the [Emoji Key](https://allcontributors.org/docs/en/emoji-key) ✨ for contribution types.
 Instructions to add yourself or add contribution emojis to your name are [here](https://github.com/processing/p5.js/issues/2309).
-You can also post an issue or comment on a pull request with the text: `@all-contributors please add @YOUR-USERNAME for THING(S)` and our nice bot will add you.
+You can also post an issue or comment on a pull request with the text: `@all-contributors please add @YOUR-USERNAME for THINGS` (where `THINGS` is a comma-separated list of entries from the [list of possible contribution types](https://allcontributors.org/docs/en/emoji-key)) and our nice bot will add you.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->